I'm a graphic designer and illustrator who loves to make beautiful things for people. Here are some of the things I do:

 The great thing about being a graphic designer is that you can look at the big picture and then break it up in to informative chunks.
 It doesn't matter if it's print or digital project, it's the same skill sets.
 Over the years, I've been involved with branding, logo design, product design, booklets, packaging, web sites and digital learning products.
 I also have a experience designing for the young, the nerdy, the trendy, the astute professional and more.

 Be a smart team player

 During my career, I have focused heavily on designing for educationally focused companies and institutions.
-Although creativity rules, I like the process of sharing and developing ideas.
+I like the process of sharing and developing ideas.
 I have worked on both small and global project with clients, programmers, and content specialist.
 I think sharing ideas and learning from others is what make a team and a project successful.